Firewood Tips: Best Wood for the Fireplace

 How Long Should Firewood Be Seasoned or Aged?

 Firewood that is too new or too old is not desirable.
 Fresh-cut wood is too green and must be allowed to sit for 12 to 18 months.
-The amount of time required depends on the thickness of the wood and the weather conditions that the wood is exposed to.
+The amount of time required depends on the thickness of the wood and the weather conditions.
 The wood must have sufficient time to dry out and become properly seasoned.

 Why is it bad to burn green wood?